pantheon-systems/terminus-build-tools-plugin/README.md

 ### Configuration

 Configuration values for the Terminus Build Tools Plugin may be stored in your Terminus Configuration file, located at `~/.terminus/config.yml`.
-This is especially useful for agencies who would liike every site created within their Pantheon team.
+This is especially useful for agencies who would like every site created within their Pantheon team.

 #### Default Values for Options